 4 Bioengineering Graduate Group, University of Pennsylvania, Philadelphia, PA, USA.

-ABSTRACT: A goal of visual perception is to provide stable representations of task-relevant scene properties (e.g. reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
+ABSTRACT: A goal of visual perception is to provide stable representations of task-relevant scene properties (e.g. object reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
 To study such stability in the context of lightness, we introduce a threshold-based psychophysical paradigm.
-We measured how thresholds for discriminating the lightness of a target object are impacted by variation in the reflectance functions of background objects.
-Our approach has roots in the equivalent noise paradigm whichhas been traditionally used to investigate contrast coding.
+We measured how thresholds for discriminating the lightness of a target object (task-relevant property) are impacted by variation in the reflectance functions of background objects (task-irrelevant property).
+Our approach has roots in the equivalent noise paradigm which relates signal to noise properties of internal and external sources of noise and has been traditionally used to investigate contrast coding.
 For low background reflectance variation, the discrimination thresholds were nearly constant, indicating that in this regime observers’ internal noise determines threshold.
 As the background object reflectance variation increases, its effects start to dominate performance.
-We to determine the equivalent noise - the smallest level of task-irrelevant (i.e. background) variation that substantially corrupts the visual representation of the task-relevant variable (i.e. ).
+We measured lightness discrimination thresholds as a function of the amount of variability in the background object reflectance function to determine the equivalent noise - the smallest level of task-irrelevant (i.e. background reflectance) variation that substantially corrupts the visual representation of the task-relevant variable (i.e. perceived object lightness).
 A computational model that uses a center-surround receptive field to estimate object lightness captures human behavior in this task.
 Our approach provides a method to characterize the effect of task-irrelevant scene variations on the perceptual representation of a task-relevant scene property.

 KEYWORDS: Lightness, Equivalent Noise, Human Psychophysics, Color Vision